-- Educates consumers and raises public awareness to the benefits of real American hardwood
+- Educate consumers and raise public awareness about the benefits of Real American Hardwood products

-All national, state, local and regional organizations and trade associations that represent the hardwood industry are invited to participate as Coalition members.
-The CEOs, Executive Directors and Senior staff comprise the membership.
+All national, state, local and regional organizations and trade associations that represent the hardwood industry are invited to participate as RAHC members.
+The CEOs, executive directors and senior staff comprise the membership.

-Hardwood companies and company leaders are also engaged to provide advice and guidance to the Coalition through the RAHC Advisory Committee.
+Hardwood companies and company leaders also are engaged to provide advice and guidance to the RAHC through the Advisory Committee.

-The RAHC is an association led Coalition that represents all aspects of the hardwood industry.
-The Coalition has an executive board (11 members) that reports to an industry advisory committee.
-Within the executive committee there are special task forces that have been created to focus on specific organization of the Coalition.
+The RAHC is an association that represents all aspects of the hardwood industry.
+The RAHC has an Executive Board (11 members) that reports to an Industry Advisory Committee.
+Additionally, special task forces are formed to focus on specific RAHC projects.

 How many associations and organizations are involved?

-Currently, more than 24 hardwood organizations are engaged in one way or another.
-We expect to quickly grow this number in 2021.
+More than 24 hardwood organizations are engaged in one way or another.
+Click here to see who is involved.

 The U.S. hardwood industry is facing significant change driven by a variety of factors, including stiff competition from hardwood look-alike products, relentless misleading campaigns about the sustainability of hardwood products, a slowing world economy, and the ongoing U.S. trade war with China.
 Markets are shrinking and businesses face an uncertain future.

-Currently, there is no single, united, common domestically focused marketing program to respond to misinformation and promote the many positive attributes of American hardwood products.
+Currently, there is no single, united, common domestically focused marketing program to respond to misinformation and promote the many positive attributes of Real American Hardwood products.
 If we do not unite now to regain and maintain domestic market share it will continue to decline.